 Separating the two processing enables you to proceed faster, produce better text, and suffer less during the work.

 So draft first, and revise later — ideally next day or even later.
 This allows you to see your text with fresh eyes, with more distance, so you can evaluate the ideas & recognize problems more easily.

 3. Revise in stages: Content -> Structure -> Language

 The third principle of efficient revising is to proceed in stages from “higher-order concerns” towards “lower-order concerns”.

 First, check the content of your text: is the main idea clear?
 Is all relevant information included?
 Second, have a look at the macrostructure: does every section of your text fulfill its function?
 Third, work on the microstructure of your text and improve the text flow by considering the structure of paragraphs and sentences.
 Fourth, turn to the language: is it clear, concise and precise?
 And finally, check the grammar, spelling & punctuation.

 For shorter texts, you can combine some of the revision steps.
 For example, content & macrostructure can be checked together even in a research article manuscript.
 On the other hand, microstructure & language are usually much more work-intensive — but can be still revised together in a conference abstract.

 Such revising in stages enables you to organize your revisions logically and minimize chaos & frustration.
 It is disheartening when you need to completely rewrite or discard some text you have already polished and perfectionized.
 That’s why you should first assess the content & structure before fiddling around with individual sentences and words.
 Moreover, this step-wise revision process provides you with clear directions for your revisions, thus you won’t feel so overwhelmed by the work and (hopefully) won’t procrastinate (so much). 😉

 As a gift for you, I prepared a revision checklist with detailed instruction that guides you through the process of step-wise revision.
-Sign up for the Newsletter and get your copy of the checklist for effective revising!
+Get your copy of the checklist and start revising effectively!

 Problems & solutions